theupdateframework/pep-on-pypi-with-tuf/README.rst

 * Knowing when an update exists.

-* Downloading the latest version of an updated file.
+* Downloading a correct copy of the latest version of an updated file.

 The problem is that updating applications is only simple when there are no malicious activities in the picture.
 If an attacker is trying to interfere with these seemingly simple steps, there is plenty they can do.

-Let's assume that you take the approach of most systems (at least the ones that even try to be secure).
-You download both the file you want and a cryptographic signature of the file.
-You already know which key you trust to make the signature.
-You check that the signature is correct and was made by this trusted key.
-All seems well, right?
-Wrong.
-You are still at risk in many ways,
+Assume a software updater takes the approach of most systems (at least the ones that try to be secure).
+It downloads both the file it wants and a cryptographic signature of the file.
+The software updater already knows which key it trusts to make the signature.
+It checks that the signature is correct and was made by this trusted key.
+Unfortunately, the software updater is still at risk in many ways, including:
-including:

-* An attacker keeps giving you the same file, so you never realize there is an update.
+* An attacker keeps giving the software updater the same update file, so it never realizes there is an update.

-* An attacker gives you an older, insecure version of a file that you already have, so you download that one and blindly use it thinking it's newer.
+* An attacker gives the software updater an older, insecure version of a file that it already has, so it downloads that one and blindly uses it thinking it is newer.

-* An attacker gives you a newer version of a file you have but it's not the newest one.
-It's newer to you, but it may be insecure and exploitable by the attacker.
+* An attacker gives the software updater a newer version of a file it has but it is not the newest one.
+The file is newer to the software updater, but it may be insecure and exploitable by the attacker.

-* An attacker compromises the key used to sign these files and now you download a malicious file that is properly signed.
+* An attacker compromises the key used to sign these files and now the software updater downloads a malicious file that is properly signed.

 TUF is designed to address these attacks, and others, by adding signed metadata (text files that describe the repository's files) to the repository and